thin-edge/thin-edge.io/docs/src/contribute/build.md

 ## Get the code

-thin-edge.io code is in git repository on github to acquire the code use following command:
+%%te%% code is in git repository on github to acquire the code use following command:

 * via SSH: